 Opertaion of the RD-101 Streamer is extremely straightforward.
 Simply select “Streamer” as the device input, download the “Mconnect Control” app from the Apple Store (the “HD” version for ipad) and away you go.

 The Mconnect interface is delightfully simple and fuss free so very intelligible and easy to comprehend and navigate.
 If you’ve ever used the Melco HD Music app then you’ll already know it.
 Top left you select what renderer you wish to play to and in the case of the RD-101 you will select “Vitus Audio Universal” which conveniently sports the Vitus Audio logo.
 On the right hand side of the interface you have all your various sources from the Streaming services of Tidal, Deezer and Qobuz to Spotify, vTuner Radio and then your various sources both in the cloud (Dropbox and Onedrive) and on your local network.
-As mentioned previously, you can also use the RD as a Roon endpoint and also Apple Airplay devices can play to the unit as well.

 In terms of browsing your Melco or NAS, music can be found in all the normal ways using the ID tags.
 I personally am in the habit of looking just by folder as this works for me best.
 Mconnect also lets you add favourites and also create and manage your own playlists as is standard with streaming software.